-17. The analysis provided above (II-III) indicates that, in addition to the judgments involving thirty-three persons, the ICTR will deliver judgments in at least fourteen cases in respect of at least thirty persons from 2007 onwards (one single-accused and one multi-accused case at the judgment writing stage; twenty-two accused currently on trial and at least three detainees).6
+16. The analysis provided above (II-III) indicates that, in addition to the judgments involving thirtyone persons, the ICTR will deliver judgments in at least twenty-one cases in respect of thirty-seven persons from 2006 onwards (two cases at the judgment writing stage; twenty-five accused currently on trial and six detainees).
+Consequently, there is a need to estimate the time required to complete the trials of these persons.

-5 As discussions with States are on-going, it is not possible to identify the cases involving detainees that may be transferred to national jurisdictions.
+&lt;sup>5 As discussions with States are on-going, it is not possible to identify the five cases involving detainees that may be transferred to national jurisdictions.

-6 The fourteen cases involving thirty accused are Butare (6), Military I (4), Government (4), Military II (4), Karemera et al. (3), Zigiranyirazo (1), Karera (1), Bikindi (1), Nchamihigo (1), Rukundo (1) and Renzaho (1) plus at least three detainees.
+&lt;sup>6 The twenty-one cases involving thirty-seven accused are Butare (6), Military I (4), Government (4), Military II (4), Karemera et al. (3), Rwamakuba (1), Seromba (1), Muvunyi (1), Mpambara (1), Zigiranyirazo (1), Karera (1) as well as seven single-accused trials of detainees indicted prior to 2005 and three newly indicted detainees.